TTK4130/ttk4130.github.io/docs/animation.rst

     </script>

 Next we'll create a container where our animation will be displayed.
 We can specify size, color and style of our container.
-For maximum compatability we recommend picking a container size which scales with the screen its is displayed on.
+For maximum compatibility we recommend picking a container size which scales with the screen its is displayed on.
 We'll pick 100% width and a minimum height in order to scale the container with the screen.
 You can also define border width and color.